tcawlfield/vote-sim/README.md

 It is not the role of a voting method to address the difference between perceived utility and actual utility that a canditate may provide to a voter.

-Second thought: It is possible for some collective activities (for instance, voting) to result in collective intelligence.
-Other activities can produce collective stupidity.
+Second thought: It has been observed that some collective activities result in "collective intelligence."
+But other activities can produce collective stupidity.
-A better voting method ought to result in better intelligence than a poorer one.
+A good voting method ought to result in collective intelligence.
-It may be possible for a voting method to help maximize *actual utility* even while individual ballots can only be based on percieved utility.
+So it may be possible for a voting method to help maximize *actual utility* even while individual ballots can only be based on percieved utility.
 This should only be possible if perceived utility, on average, has a positive correlation with actual utility.
+This can be modelled in a simulation, provided there is some distinction made between (simulated) actual utility and perceived, which would be affected by biases.

 ### Ideal virtues of voting methods